 Myth #5: Small businesses don’t need virtual assistants.

 One of the worst virtual assistant misconceptions you’ll come across is that new and small businesses have little to no need for them.

-Having virtual assistants for startups can be the determining factor of a new business’s success or discontinuation.
-Sure, as the owner of a growing company, you can figure out how to use productivity apps and DIY the tasks often delegated to a VA.
-But remember you’re at the point of making sure your business takes off.
+Having can be the determining factor in a new business’s success or failure.
+Sure, as the owner of a growing company, you can figure out how to use productivity apps and DIY the tasks often delegated to a VA, but remember you’re at the point of making sure your business takes off.